BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 }
 ~~~

-## Reduction of NaNs.
+## Reduction of NaNs and Infinities.

 {{IEEE754}} defines the `NaN` (Not a Number) value {{NAN}}.
 This is usually divided into two categories: *quiet NaNs* and *signalling NaNs*.
 However, the specification also specifies that the floating point sign bit "doesn't matter" and includes a range of "payload" bits.
 These bit fields could be used to break CBOR determinism.

-dCBOR encoders that support floating point MUST reduce all NaN values to the half-width quiet NaN value having the canonical bit pattern `0x7e00`.
+dCBOR encoders that support floating point MUST reduce all `NaN` values to the half-width quiet `NaN` value having the canonical bit pattern `0x7e00`.

+Similarly, encoders that support floating point MUST reduce all `+INF` values to the half-width `+INF` having the canonical bit pattern `0x7c00` and likewise with `-INF` to `0xfc00`.

 ## Reduction of BigNums to Integers